Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Introduction

+We should stress, however, that TMD factorization goes beyond Sudakov resummation.
+Indeed, the quark- and gluon TMD PDFs parameterize the transverse-momentum \emph{and} spin dependence of the partons inside the proton or nucleus, and moreover come in different types according to the underlying hard process~\cite{Bomhof:2006dp}.
+By contrast, the HEF and BFKL frameworks depend on a single unintegrated gluon distribution and, because of the particular `nonsense' polarization tensor used, seem to be incompatible with the full structure of the TMD PDFs except at large transverse momenta~\cite{Metz:2011wb,Altinoluk:2021ygv}.

-A natural question to ask is whether the CGC is compatible with TMD factorization in processes where both frameworks could be applicable, i.e. when there is a hierarchy of scales $s\gg\mu^2\gg\mu_b^2\apprge\Lambda_\mathrm{QCD}^2$.
-How this could work is absolutely not obvious, because a generic CGC cross section involves a complicated intertwining of perturbative coefficients with nonperturbative correlators of semiclassical fields.
-In the seminal papers~\cite{Dominguez:2010xd, Dominguez:2011wm} it was demonstrated that, for a large class of $2\to2$ processes and at leading order, the CGC and TMD calculations do in fact result in the same cross sections, given a proper identification of the correlators of semiclassical gluon fields and gluon TMD PDFs \cite{Mulders:2000sh, Meissner:2007rx,Bomhof:2006dp}.
-This triggered a series of studies, demonstrating the sensitivity to the linearly polarized gluon TMD PDF when masses are included \cite{Metz:2011wb,Dominguez:2011br,Akcakaya:2012si}, applying JIMWLK evolution to gluon TMDs \cite{Dumitru:2015gaa,Marquet:2016cgx,Marquet:2017xwy}, and extending the CGC-TMD correspondence to $2\to3$ processes \cite{Altinoluk:2018byz,Altinoluk:2020qet,Bury:2018kvg}.
-In parallel, the so-called small-$x$ improved transverse momentum dependent (ITMD) factorization framework \cite{Kotko:2015ura,vanHameren:2016ftb,Altinoluk:2019fui,Altinoluk:2019wyu,Boussarie:2020vzf,Altinoluk:2021ygv,vanHameren:2021sqc,Boussarie:2021ybe} was developed as a way to combine the applicability of TMD factorization with the resummation of powers $(Q_s/\mu_b)^n$ and $(\mu_b/\mu)^n$, where $Q_s$ is the saturation scale, of the CGC.
+It turns out that the CGC, which generalizes BFKL, at leading order (LO) in perturbation theory also encompasses TMD factorization.
+Therefore, one might hope that the CGC provides a unified framework for both TMD factorization and (non)linear low-$x$ evolution.
+Even at leading order this is not trivial, because a generic CGC cross section involves a complicated intertwining of perturbative coefficients with nonperturbative correlators of semiclassical fields.
+In the seminal papers~\cite{Dominguez:2010xd, Dominguez:2011wm} it was demonstrated that, for a large class of $2\to2$ processes, the CGC and TMD LO calculations do result in the same cross sections, given a proper identification of the correlators of semiclassical gluon fields and gluon TMD PDFs~\cite{Mulders:2000sh, Meissner:2007rx,Bomhof:2006dp}.
+This triggered a series of studies, demonstrating the sensitivity to the linearly polarized gluon TMD PDF when masses are included~\cite{Metz:2011wb,Dominguez:2011br,Akcakaya:2012si}, applying JIMWLK evolution to gluon TMDs~\cite{Dumitru:2015gaa,Marquet:2016cgx,Marquet:2017xwy}, and extending the CGC-TMD correspondence to $2\to3$ processes~\cite{Altinoluk:2018byz,Altinoluk:2020qet,Bury:2018kvg}.
+In parallel, the so-called small-$x$ improved transverse momentum dependent (ITMD) factorization framework~\cite{Kotko:2015ura,vanHameren:2016ftb,Altinoluk:2019fui,Altinoluk:2019wyu,Boussarie:2020vzf,Altinoluk:2021ygv,vanHameren:2021sqc,Boussarie:2021ybe} was developed as a way to combine the applicability of TMD factorization with the resummation of powers $(Q_s/\mu_b)^n$ and $(\mu_b/\mu)^n$, where $Q_s$ is the saturation scale, of the CGC.